 Why Choose Brisket?

-Before getting into all the details about your brisket price, it is worth going over why you should still be interested in brisket instead of just looking for cheaper cuts of beef.
+Before getting into all the details about the price, it is worth going over why you should still be interested in brisket instead of just looking for cheaper cuts of beef.
 Brisket is one of my personal favorites for several reasons.

 This cut of meat comes from the lower chest of a cattle.
 The superficial and deep pectoral muscles are responsible for holding and moving around roughly 60 percent of a cattle’s entire weight.
 The end result is a cut of beef loaded with connective tissues that are packed with flavor.

-In general, I think brisket is incredibly versatile, since you can roast it, braise it, smoke it, or grill it.
+In general, I think this cut of meat is incredibly versatile, since you can roast it, braise it, smoke it, or grill it.
 Sadly, pretty much everyone else agrees with me that brisket is incredible, so this means it is highly sought after.
 There’s only a relatively small amount of brisket on each cow, and everybody wants it.
-This high demand and low value means you can end up with shockingly high beef brisket prices.
+This high demand and low value means you can end up with shockingly high prices.

 The Average Cost of Brisket

-Of course there is no one specific answer to the question of “how much is brisket.”
+Of course there is no one specific answer to the question of “how much does brisket cost.”
 Prices for meat vary all the time based on things like the time of year and the cost of gas and feed.
 Beef prices also change depending on where you live.
-You can find brisket ranging from roughly $2 a pound to as much as $22 per pound.
+You can find prices ranging from roughly $2 a pound to as much as $22 per pound.
 Of course these are just the extreme ends of the beef brisket price range.
 On average, brisket is around $4 to $5 a pound.

 Picking Out Your Brisket